Joint Embedding Variational Bayes: Introduction

 Variational methods, and in particular Variational Autoencoders (VAEs)~\citep{kingma2014auto} and their extensions~\citep{higgins2017betavae, razavi2017vqvae, maaloe2019biva}, provide a principled probabilistic framework by modelling latent variables as distributions.
 This is accomplished through a reconstruction-based objective, which ensures that latent variables capture detailed generative factors associated with pixel-level input data.
 However, when the end goal is to obtain high-level semantic representations for downstream tasks, enforcing pixel-level fidelity can impose significant and often unnecessary computational overhead.
-This motivates latent-variable objectives defined directly on representations rather than on pixels, while retaining the robust probabilistic representations that make VAEs attractive in uncertainty-sensitive applications.
+This motivates latent-variable objectives defined directly on representations rather than on pixels, while retaining the probabilistic structure that makes variational methods attractive in uncertainty-sensitive applications.